-Placement Examination Information: Spring 2024
+Placement Examination Information: Spring 2025

 Incoming students planning to enroll in courses in the departments listed below may need to take placement exams or follow special instructions for determining placement prior to registration.
 Please read carefully the information about placement exam formats, instructions, locations, and availability on Middlebury's Placement Exam website.
 (When accessing the Placement Exam website, please be sure to be logged into your Middlebury Google account.
 Otherwise, you will not get access to this info.
-Even new students have a Middlebury Google account.)
+Even new students have a Middlebury Google account).

-Most placement exams will be offered between December 1 and December 11, 2023.
-The Placement Exam website provides details about specific steps to take to access exams for every department that offers them.
-Not all academic areas require them, so please look to the site (remembering to use your Middlebury credentials to log in!) to determine what you need to do for different departments in that window of time.
+Most placement exams will be offered between November 25 - December 9.
+The Placement Exam website provides details about specific steps to take to access exams for every department that offers them via the 'Departments' drop-down menu at the top of the site.
+Not all academic areas require them, so please look at the site (remembering to use your Middlebury credentials to log in!) to determine what you need to do for different departments in that window of time.

 If you do not have internet access needed to complete online exams or if placement for a particular department involves a conversation with a member of the faculty, please contact the department chair or coordinator to make arrangements for placement.
 Their contact information is available on the Placement Exam website.
-[Note: All telephone extensions listed are preceded by the College's general number: 802-443-(4-digit extension).]

-Completing placement exams in that early December window will allow departments to determine your appropriate placement before January, when you will be able to submit course preferences for registration.
+Completing placement exams in that November 25 - December 9 window will allow departments to determine your appropriate placement before January, when you will be able to submit course preferences for registration.
 Your course preference list may well be influenced by the results of placement exams or placement consultations with Middlebury faculty.
-Please review the Placement Website carefully, as each department has their own approach, within a rather short window this December, to help you find the appropriate level for engagement.
-[Note: a placement decision does not mean that you will get a seat in a particular course.
-It only provides a sense of what level course you should look to in certain departments.]
+Please review the Placement Website carefully, as each department has their own approach, to help you find the appropriate level for engagement.
+(Note: a placement decision does not mean that you will get a seat in a particular course.
+It only provides a sense of what level course you should look to in certain departments).